nnm1/vagrant-dev-boxes/node-box/README.md

 ## What's In The Box

-* NodeJS 6.x LTS with Npm and the latest stable Yarn
+* NodeJS 8.x LTS with Npm

 * The latest stable Git